bsu-cs315/P1---projectile-launch/README.md

 - [x] A-1: The player can modify the strength of the projectile's firing.

-- [ ] A-2: There is a visual indicator showing the angle at which the projectile will fire.
+- [x] A-2: There is a visual indicator showing the angle at which the projectile will fire.

  - [x] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

+ This assesment satisfies the requirement of a A grade.
+I am still unsure that whether I have misunderstood any of the requirements.
+I hope to get a A or A-

+ # Third party assets

+ mages I used are from "Physics Assets".
+Created in 2016 by kenney.nl, CC0 1.0 Universal.
+Source: https://www.kenney.nl/assets/physics-assets